sachinsenal0x64/hifi-tui/README.md

 ## 🏠 HOW TO SELF-HOST (API)

 > [!NOTE]
-> This required tidal subscription / Redis & Fill the .env file.
+> This Required Tidal subscription / [Redis](https://github.com/redis/redis) & fill the .env file.

 <br>